-Some plan sponsors may, under limited circumstances, submit requests to the IRS for voluntary correction of Code Section 457(b) retirement plans (Revenue Procedure 2013-12, Section 4.09).
-The IRS Employee Plans Voluntary Compliance (VC) team will consider these requests on a provisional basis outside of the Employee Plans Compliance Resolution System (EPCRS).
+Some plan sponsors may, under limited circumstances, submit requests to the IRS for voluntary correction of IRC Section 457(b) deferred compensation plans (Revenue Procedure 2019-19, Section 4.09).
+The IRS’s Employee Plans Voluntary Compliance (VC) team will consider these requests on a provisional basis outside of the Employee Plans Compliance Resolution System (EPCRS).
 VC retains complete discretion to accept or reject these requests.
 If accepted, VC will issue a special closing agreement.

 - VC will not consider any issue relating to the form of a written 457(b) plan document.

 - Governmental plan sponsors do not have to make a submission to VC to voluntarily fix problems with their 457(b) plans.

 Plan failures related to IRC Section 457(b) should be resolved in accordance with Revenue Procedure 2019-19, Section 4.09, by making an electronic submission to the IRS via the Pay.gov website: